guybedford/cjs/README.md

 AMD and CommonJS are actually incredibly similar formats so this plugin is only 10 lines long.

-You have an amazing CommonJS module you want to load so you do -
+To load a CommonJS module in RequireJS simply do -

 ```javascript
   require(['cjs!my-commonjs-module'], function(mymodule) {